 Lovely.
 Harry abandoned Salazar to gory thoughts and headed back toward his bed.

-Gryffindor Tower’s common room greeted him a thick, heavy silence and the soft crackle of flames.
+Gryffindor Tower’s common room greeted him with a thick, tense silence and the soft crackle of flames.
 Ron, Seamus, and a handful of the others who’d decided his shadow was too much for them sat in the sofas and chairs around the fire.

 ‘Harry.’
 Ron’s voice caught him with one foot on the bottom step.